 Another important aspect of planning is WHEN you’re booking your tickets.
 I mean the day you actually sit to make the booking.
 Try to avoid booking on weekends, because that’s when EVERYONE is doing it and airlines will hike up their prices.
-I’ve noticed that Tuesday and Wednesday afternoons are better times to book, site traffic is lower and hence, so are the prices!
+I’ve noticed that Tuesday and Wednesday afternoons are better times to book.
+Site traffic is lower and hence, so are the prices!

-- And speaking of dates..
+And speaking of dates..

 Not all of us have quit our job to travel.
-I have what a lot of people call a ‘proper’ job, one that requires me to report in a glass structure every day five days a week.
-Then how do I get so much leave?
-This is a question I get asked every time I take off on a trip, it’s all over my Facebook page, I get messages, it’s something people always want to know!
-So here’s the truth, you gaaaiiieeeesss!!
-I get about the same amount of leave as anyone else in a corporate job in India, but I keep my eyes and ears peeled for long weekends!
+A lot of us have what a lot of people call a ‘proper’ job, one that requires us to report in a glass structure every day five days a week.
+Then how does one get leave?

-While I LOVE luxury (who doesn’t?), I prefer to save on accommodation because I only need it for all of 8 hours, if not lesser!
+While I LOVE luxury (who doesn’t?), I prefer to save on accommodation because I only need it for all of 8 hours!
 There’s no dearth of cheap accommodation and travel options out there.
-I’m not too fussy about where I stay, except that it should be safe, connected and conform to an acceptable standard of comfort (no dirty bathrooms please!!).
+I’m not too fussy about where I stay – it should be safe, connected and conform to an acceptable standard of comfort (no dirty bathrooms please!!).

-So, that’s my 2 cents on the ‘how’s’ of booking your trip, and I think it pretty much covers the basics!
+So, that’s my 2 cents on the ‘how’s’ of booking your trip, and I think it covers the basics!
 What do you think?
 Need to know anything more?
 Leave a question in the comments below or email me at email@example.com and I will get back to you as soon as I can!